Gaslighting in relationships

 How marriage guidance counselling can help

 When someone seeks marriage guidance counselling they are often unaware that they might be being ‘gaslighted’ .
 They just know they are unhappy and confused.
 Sometimes they come along because their partner has told them that they need to ‘sort out their issues’.

 Our relationship counsellors understand that victims of gaslighting need help.
 Help in recognising what is or has been happening to them.
 Along with the reassurance they aren’t ‘crazy’.
 This is done through a considered, objective, non-judgemental approach.
 In order to help them understand themselves and the person they are in a relationship with.
 If they choose to leave the relationship we offer support and advice to help them through this.

 If someone has already left the relationship they are often riddled with guilt and self-doubt.
 Our marriage guidance counselling will ensure they have a full understanding of how this situation came about in the first place.
 We will also emotionally equip them to identify and not ignore the warning signs.
 Ensuring they never enter into this type of relationship again.

-For more information about bullying in relationships emotional bullying in relationships
+For more information about bullying in relationships

 If you feel that you partner is gaslighting you and you need some help.
 Please contact us at Online Couples Counselling today.